gruntjs/grunt-contrib-clean/README.md

 #### Globbing Patterns

-Although documented [in the Grunt Docs](http://gruntjs.com/configuring-tasks#globbing-patterns), here are some globbing pattern examples to acheive some common tasks:
+Although documented [in the Grunt Docs](http://gruntjs.com/configuring-tasks#globbing-patterns), here are some globbing pattern examples to achieve some common tasks:

 ```js
 clean: {